-Amino acids (AAs), such as histidine, are available as individual AAs or in proprietary AA combinations, as well as part of multivitamin formulas, proteins, and food supplements.
+Amino acids (AAs) are available as individual AAs or in AA combinations.
+They also come as part of multi-vitamins, proteins, and food supplements.
 The forms include tablets, fluids, and powders.
-However, adequate protein in the diet should provide a sufficient source of all amino acids.

-The use of a single amino acid supplement may lead to negative nitrogen balance, decreasing the metabolic efficiency and increasing the workload of the kidneys.
-In children, taking single amino acid supplements may also harmfully affect growth parameters.
+Using a single amino acid supplement may lead to negative nitrogen balance.
+This can decrease how efficient your metabolism is.
+It can also make your kidneys work harder.
+In children, taking single amino acid supplements may also cause growth problems.

 L-histidine has a molecular formula of C6H9N3O2 and a molecular weight of 155.2.